St. Jude Reference #SJ-22-0028, #SJ-21-0048

-Researchers at St. Jude created small molecules that target protein degradation of CK1alpha, IKZF1 and IKZF3 that can be used for the treatment of blood and solid tumor cancers.
+Researchers at St. Jude created small molecules that target protein degradation (PROTACs) of CK1alpha, IKZF1 and IKZF3 that can be used for the treatment of blood and solid tumor cancers.
 These compounds indicate greater potency over existing small molecules (lenalidomide).
+Additional compounds act through the modulation of cereblon, and all may be used for treating cancers, both hematological malignancies and solid tumors.

 Granted patents or published applications